 So, just as when the original advice was set in the COMA report of 1984, we don’t advise people to base their meals on starchy foods because we know this to be beneficial for obesity, heart disease, cancer, diabetes and other modern illnesses.
 We simply went along with the idea that diets high in fat are associated with increased risk of heart disease (thank you for not saying caused by, FSA, but that’s what the developed world has been led to believe).
 Never mind that there is not even a consistent association, let alone causation.
 We observed some incidences of people in the bath singing, so we associated bathing with singing and therefore issued a directive to stop bathing in the hope that it would stop singing.
 Never mind, also, that there is no evidence for any benefit from eating carbohydrate – just – people have got to eat something and if it’s not fat, it has to be carbohydrate.

-The rest of this article is available to site members, who get access to all articles plus a weekly newsletter.
+The rest of this article is available to site subscribers, who get access to all articles plus a weekly newsletter.

-To continue reading, please login below or sign up for a membership.
+To continue reading, please login below or sign up for a subscription.
 Thank you.